-OVERVIEW - The Short Course in Modern X-ray Spectrometry (XRFS), which has been offered at the University of Western Ontario since 1990, is the most comprehensive two week course.
+OVERVIEW - The Short Course in Modern X-ray Spectrometry (XRFS), which has been offered at the University of Western Ontario since 1990, is the most comprehensive two week modular course.
 Through the years, this course has been evolved to take into account of new knowledge and directions in XRFS.
 It will take the form of a series of lectures, each followed by a laboratory exercise session.
 The course content is based on both wavelength dispersive (WDXRFS) and energy dispersive (EDXRFS) methods.
 Participants will carry out tutorial calculations on test data sets to familiarize themselves with the procedures involved.

 AN INTENSE EXPERIENCE - Each week can be attended separately.
 BUT persons attending the second week on quantitative analysis MUST have previously attended the introductory first week, although not necessarily in the same year.
 This is a very full, very intensive course containing an enormous amount of detail and building very rapidly on itself.
 It is no holiday!
 For participants with little or no theoretical or practical knowledge of XRFS, it is recommended that only the introductory week be attended in the first year.
 After gaining a year's experience in the laboratory and building on the knowledge gained from the first week, such participants will be in a much stronger position to extract the maximum advantage from the second week of the course.

 INSTRUCTOR SUPPORT - The working experience of past participants has ranged from a few months to over fifteen years in the field of spectrometric analysis.
 Such a mixed group often creates a stimulating environment for discussions during the course.
 This is aided by the fact that course participants and lecturers stay at the same accommodation venue.
 In order to provide ideal tutorial instruction to all the participants, the class sizes is limited such that participant to instructor ratio will not exceed 8:1.